GrzegorzKozub/toys/README.md

   - HDR Setting: Gaming HDR or Console HDR
 - Color
   - Display Color Space: Wide Gamut (vivid) or sRGB (clamped)
-  - Color Temp: User with RGB at 98 100 100 when Wide Gamutor 6500K when sRGB
+  - Color Temp: User with RGB at 98 100 100 when Wide Gamut or 6500K when sRGB
   - Gamma: 2.2

 TFT Central provided `pg32ucdm.42.icm` ICC profile was created for brightness at 42 (120 nits) and RGB settings at 98 100 100 with uniform brightness enabled.

-LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 (130 nits) and gamma mode 2 selected.
-Hardware calibration resulted in the RGB settings of 50 50 47.
-Software calibration is stored in the ICC profile `27gp950-b.b10.icm`.
-Not relevant for calibration, contrast looks best at 70.
+PG32UCDM got returned due to an aggressive VRR flickering during load screens and framerate dips when G-Sync was enabled.
+The only viable mitigation was to set the refresh rate to 60 Hz before launching a game.

 ### Keyboard settings